alexkuznecov16/SimpleCountdownTimer/README.md

 For any questions or inquiries, please email me at alexander.kuznecov16@gmail.com.

-If Telegram is convenient for you, please write to me at [@your-telegram-handle](https://t.me/kznws).
+If Telegram is convenient for you, please write to me at [@kznws](https://t.me/kznws) to start a conversation.
+Feel free to say "Hello!"!

 ---